-The Board of Directors believes, as described above in the Company Control Basic Policy, that the parties in control of the Company's financial and business policy decisions should be those who can sufficiently understand the financial details and lines of business of the Company and sources of corporate value of the Company, and thereby secure and enhance the common interests of the Company shareholders and the corporate value of the Company sustainably, and that parties who are contrary to this are inappropriate to be in control of the Company's financial and business policy decisions.
-The Board of Directors has formulated the Response Guidelines for the purpose of preventing large-scale purchases of shares etc. of the Company that would cause the control of the Company's financial and business policy decisions to fall into the hands of such inappropriate parties, and which would threaten to materially harm the common interests of the Company shareholders and the corporate value of the Company, and for helping shareholders to make proper judgments on whether to accept or reject the relevant purchase, and the rules concerning the relevant purchase (hereinafter referred to as the "Large-Scale Purchase Rules") have been determined.
-The Large-Scale Purchase Rules ask the party who is making or is to make the relevant purchase (hereinafter referred to as the "Large-Scale Purchase and complete information to the Board of Directors in advance of the relevant purchase, with the relevant purchase commencing after this period has elapsed.
+The Board of Directors believes, as described above in the "1.
+Basic policy regarding the modality of those who control the Company's financial and business policy decisions," that the parties in control of the Company's financial and business policy decisions should sufficiently understand the financial details and lines of business of the Company and sources of corporate value of the Company, and thereby secure and enhance the common interests of the Company shareholders and the corporate value of the Company sustainably, and that parties who are contrary to this are inappropriate to be in control of the Company's financial and business policy decisions.
+The Board of Directors has formulated the Response Guidelines for the purpose of preventing large-scale purchases of shares, etc. of the Company that would cause the control of the Company's financial and business policy decisions to fall into the hands of such inappropriate parties, and which would threaten to materially harm the common interests of the Company shareholders and the corporate value of the Company, and for helping shareholders to make proper judgments on whether to accept or reject the relevant purchase, and the rules concerning the relevant purchase (hereinafter referred to as the "Large-Scale Purchase Rules") have been determined.
+The Large-Scale Purchase Rules ask the party who is making or is about to make the relevant purchase (hereinafter referred to as the "Large-Scale Purchaser") to provide necessary and complete information to the Board of Directors in advance of the relevant purchase and establish a period of time for the Board of Directors to study and evaluate the relevant purchase, with the relevant purchase commencing after this period has elapsed.

 The Board of Directors requests that Large-Scale Purchasers comply with the Large-Scale Purchase Rules, and, in the event that the Board of Directors receives necessary and complete information in accordance with the Large-Scale Purchase Rules, the Board of Directors will study said information, disclose its opinion at an appropriate time and in an appropriate manner, accept or present an alternative to the proposed purchase, and respond in accordance with its views.
-In the event that the Large-Scale Purchaser fails to comply with the Large-Scale Purchase Rules and in the event that the Large-Scale Purchaser complies with the Large-Scale Purchase Rules but the Board of Directors judges the relevant purchase to materially harm the common interests of the Company shareholders and the corporate value of the Company, the Board of Directors may take certain defensive measures.
+In the event that the Large-Scale Purchaser fails to comply with the Large-Scale Purchase Rules, or that the Large-Scale Purchaser complies with the Large-Scale Purchase Rules but the Board of Directors judges the relevant purchase to materially harm the common interests of the Company shareholders and the corporate value of the Company, the Board of Directors may take certain defensive measures.